 Online Roulette Strategies

-One of the most famous online roulette strategies, the Martingale strategy is a negative betting progression that involves doubling your bet when you lose and reverting to the original bet size when you win.
+One of the most famous online roulette strategies, the Martingale strategy, is a negative betting progression that involves doubling your bet when you lose and reverting to the original bet size when you win.
 So if your initial €2 bet loses, your next bet would be €4.
-If it wins, your next bet would be the original size bet of €2 again.
+Your next bet would be the original size bet of €2 again if it wins.

-A slight twist on the Martingale strategy, here you double your bet when you lose, but you add one to it too.
+There is a slight twist on the Martingale strategy where you double your bet when you lose, but you add one to it.
 This system is slightly more attractive in that you're not just recouping losses but also potentially profiting when you win.

 Based on the mathematical sequence of numbers, this negative progression strategy dictates that your bet size is the sum of the previous two numbers in the sequence.
-So your first bet would be the sum of the first two numbers in the sequence, which is 0 and 1 to give you 1.
-If that bet loses, you bet the sum of the next two numbers in the sequence, which would be 1 and 1 to give you 2, and so on.
+So your first bet would be the sum of the first two numbers in the sequence, which are 0 and 1, to give you 1.
+If that bet loses, you bet the sum of the next two numbers in the series, which would be 1 and 1, to provide you with 2, and so on.
 If you win, you drop the last two numbers in the sequence and add those to give you your next bet amount.

-The last of the four negative progressions we'll look at here is the D'Alembert, which is a bit more manageable compared to the previous two.
-Here your bet increases by one when you lose and decreases by one when you win.
+The last of the four negative progressions we'll look at here is the D'Alembert, which is a bit more manageable than the previous two.
+Here your bet increases when you lose and decreases by one when you win.